History of Martinique: 17th century

-In 1635, Cardinal Richelieu created the Compagnie des Îles de l'Amérique (Company of the Isles of America, the successor to the Compagnie de Saint-Christophe).
+In 1635, after 133 years of Spanish rule, Spain was forced to cede Martinica to the French under Cardinal Richelieu who created the Compagnie des Îles de l'Amérique (Company of the Isles of America, the successor to the Compagnie de Saint-Christophe).
 The company contracted with Messrs l'Olive and Duplessis to occupy and govern on its behalf the Caribbean islands belonging to the French crown.
 This led on September 1, 1635, to Pierre Bélain d'Esnambuc landing on Martinique with eighty to one hundred French settlers from Saint Cristophe.
 They met some resistance that they were able to dispatch quickly because of their far superior weaponry and armor.
 They settled in the northwestern region that later became known as St. Pierre at the mouth of the Roxelane River, where they built Fort Saint Pierre.
 The first governor was Jean Dupont.

 The following year, d'Esnambuc fell ill and passed the command of the settlement to his nephew, Jacques Dyel du Parquet.
 At this time the colony's population numbered some 700 men.
 The settlers cleared the land around St. Pierre to grow crops.
 They grew manioc and potatoes to live on and rocou, indigo, tobacco, and later cacao and cotton, for export.
 French and foreign merchants frequently came to the island to buy these exotic products, transforming Martinique into a modestly prosperous colony.
 The colonists also established another fort, Fort Saint Louis in 1638.
 This fort, like Fort Saint Pierre, was little more than a wooden stockade.
 In 1640, the fort was improved to include a ditch, high stone walls and 26 cannons.

 Over the next quarter of a century the French established full control of the island.
-They systematically killed the fiercely resisting Caribs as they expanded, forcing the survivors back to the Caravelle Peninsula in the Cabesterre (the leeward side of the island).
+They systematically killed the fiercely resisting Caribs as they expanded, forcing the survivors back to the Caravelle Peninsula in the Cabesterre (the eastern side of the island).

 Although labor-intensive, sugar was a lucrative product to trade, and cultivation on Martinique soon focused only on growing and trading sugar.
 In 1685, King Louis XIV proclaimed "Le Code Noir", which aimed to provide a legal framework for the removal of Africans from their homeland and their transport to work as slaves on the French sugar plantations.
-Ever since, a strong theme of Martiniquan culture has been creolization or interaction between the French colonial settlers, known locally as békés, and the Africans they imported.
+Ever since, a strong theme of Martinican culture has been creolization or interaction between the French colonial settlers, known locally as békés, and the Africans they imported.
 For over two hundred years, slavery, and slave revolts, would be a major influence on the economy and politics of the island.